dhershman1/replaceit/README.md

 ## Info
-Goes through files and replaces determined text
+Goes through files and replaces determined text, currently does not support symbolic links however.

 ## How To
 To use Replaceify simply require it and use it as a function